Az0202/Blood-Glucose-Level-Prediction/README.md

 ## Acknowledgments

-- CGM datasets from the [Ohio T1DM Dataset](https://pmc.ncbi.nlm.nih.gov/articles/PMC7881904/)
+- The project uses a synthetic dataset that mimics the structure and format of the [Ohio T1DM Dataset](https://pmc.ncbi.nlm.nih.gov/articles/PMC7881904/)
+- For research purposes, the actual OhioT1DM dataset requires a Data Use Agreement (DUA)
+- See [SAMPLE_DATA_README.md](SAMPLE_DATA_README.md) for information on the sample data and how to obtain the real dataset
 - Clarke Error Grid implementation adapted from multiple sources

 ## License